michaelfletchercgy/curveauto/README.md

 The major assumptions I have made in this problem are

  * That I should demonstrate something that could go to production (at least in theory).
 I didn't want it to be too much of toy.
-I used a real database and separated the HTTP, Business Logic and Data Access instead of combining them.
+I used a real database and separated the HTTP, Business Logic and Data Access layers.
+It would have been simpler to combine them but in real life projects get a lot more complicated and those layers help to keep the code manageable and adaptable..
  * The API would need to be available to multiple devices.
 I implemented this as an HTTP API that could be used by desktops, phones and tablets with multiple independent client implementations.
  * The application would not need to scale too big.
 I am using a traditional database instead of Cassandra or some other NoSQL database.
 An auto dealer would not have a very large amount of data.
+ * The library was more important than the UI for this problem.
+I spent a lot more time on the library and getting a design that I liked.
+I have another project that demonstrates a better UI (https://theplanet.ca/birthdays-uat with userid 'michaelfletcher' and password 'helloworld')

 I did cheat a bit in a few areas

- * The server will created the database (with test data) on startup.
-In real life that would be too slow to manage pretty quickly.
+ * The server recreates all the data on startup.
+That would never work in real life.
  * There is no security.
+ * The UI looks pretty boring.

 ## Library / API Design